janbaykara/env-var/README.md

  * @param {String}   environmentValue this is the string from process.env */ module.exports = function numberZero (raiseError, environmentValue) {

+  // Your custom code should go here...below code is an example

   const val = parseInt(environmentValue)

   if (val === 0) {